 1. Vitamins.
 Do chickens need vitamins?
 Well, all I can say, is we notice a difference in the gloss of their feathers and their overall health.
 We put kelp in the food for minerals (1 cup/50lbs food).
 We also add 1/4 -1/2 bag Omega Egg Maker supplement per 50 lbs of food.
 And once a week they get vitamins in their water (Avian SuperPack).
 We use 1/2 tsp per 3 gallons of water.

 2. Probiotics.
 Great for gut health!
-Ours get probiotics in 3 ways - Probios in their food (1 cup/50lbs), Big Ole Bird in their water once a week, and in fermented food.
+Ours get probiotics in 3 ways - Probios in their food under times of stress (1 cup/50lbs), probiotics that are an ingredient in their non-meducated Kalmbach chick starter, and in fermented food.
 Sometimes they are so enthusiastic that they knock over their fermented food!

 5. Treats.
 So, not a good idea for the main diet, but we give scratch to our big girl flock of about 30 birds when we call them in from free ranging (morning and night).
 They get 1-2 cups each time.
 I usually make our scratch out of equal parts cracked corn, whole oats, and black oil sunflower seeds.
 They also get a cabbage each day, and veggie scraps.
 Sometimes meat scraps.
 That's their fav.